ikontouris/Ecommerce-sales-forecasting/README.md

 ## Main Takeaway

 Past sales patterns contain useful forecasting signal, but they do not fully explain future sales.
-A GRU model provided the best accuracy in this experiment, while simpler models remain useful as transparent baselines.# Time-Series
+A GRU model provided the best accuracy in this experiment, while simpler models remain useful as transparent baselines.